AElfProject/AElf/docs-sphinx/architecture/cross-chain/transfer.rst

            aelf.MerklePath merkle_path_from_parent_chain = 2;
        }

-Let’s review the fields of the input:
+Let’s review the fields of the input

+- **from_chain_id**

-- **from_chain_id**: the source chain id on which cross chain transfer launched
+ the source chain id on which cross chain transfer launched

 - **parent_chain_height**